open-education-hub/web-security/10-best-practices/index.md

 <img src="./assets/burp_repeater_dark.png" width=800 height=400>

-As we said before, we can upload any file on the WSO2 server, so we will try to upload a web shell file with the following content:
+As we said before, we can upload any file on the WSO2 server -- we want a file that can interpret commands: we will try to upload a web shell jsp file with the following content:

 ```jsp
 <%@ page import="java.util.*,java.io.*"%>